+Want to use cacao instead of cocoa for baking?
+Roasted cacao powder is a great way to go (although you may want to use a bit less than the recipe calls for).
 Compared to raw cacao powder, the roasted powder has an earthier flavor and a slight bitterness.
-As with the raw powder, roasted powder is a good addition to smoothies and homemade hot chocolate blends; it’s also an excellent substitute for cocoa in baking, although it can be stronger in flavor, so you may need to adjust quantities.
+As with the raw powder, roasted powder is a good addition to smoothies and homemade hot chocolate blends.

 Roasted cacao powder also makes an excellent coffee substitute that we like to call “cacao-ffee”, is great in cookies or in a chipotle cacao grilling glaze, and can even be used in body care products like this cacao and vanilla body scrub.

 Cacao nibs are a great way to store cacao for later use, as you can use them as-is, or process them further as needed for smoothies, nut butters, Mexican mole sauce, etc.

 I love cacao nibs as a sprinkled topping on any number of foods, from oatmeal and other hot cereals to ice cream.
 They give a little wilderness pick-me-up when added to trail mix and are a jazzy addition to your morning granola.
 They’re also amazing in homemade bitters.

 The roasted husk, or shell, of the whole cacao bean is gaining popularity as a tea ingredient, thanks to its earthy aroma and cocoa flavor when brewed.
 You can brew the roasted shells as a simple infusion — it will smell like you’ve just baked brownies in your kitchen, but the taste is superbly delicate.
 You can use the shells alone or add them to a blend to create a chocolate-infused herbal tea.